-Actually, did you know that Japanese “Worcestershire sauce” culture as well as Mayonaise culture???
+Do you know that Japanese “Worcestershire sauce” culture as well as Mayonnaise culture???

-Japanese people are obsessed with Japanese Worcestershire sauce very much, most used for deep-fried food even some people use it for Tempura.
+Japanese people are obsessed with Japanese Worcester sauce since it came around, most used for deep-fried food even some people use it for Tempura.

-Now, I am telling you my secret sauce goes well with any kind of deep-fried food and more.
+I introduced my crispy pork cutlet recipe here, I am telling you my secret sauce goes well with it and any kind of deep-fried foods.

 By the way, for Japanese English speaking learners, it is very hard to pronounce “Worcestershire sauce”.
 At least to me, it is impossible.

-- Mix all ingredients together in a saucepan.
-Making sure it stays smooth and not a clumpy.
+Mix all ingredients together in a saucepan.
+Making sure it stays smooth and not clumpy.

 Why does it call “Nagoya Style”???